Amazon Jungle Camp - Wildlife and Nature Conservation in the Amazon Rainforest in Peru

 Length of stay:

 Since you’ll be coming into contact with exotic animals, it is absolutely necessary that you have current immunizations.
-This includes, among others: tetanus, typhoid, diphtheria, hepatitis A and B, and rabies.
+This includes, among others: yellow fever (certified), tetanus, typhoid, diphtheria, hepatitis A and B, and rabies.
 You should talk to a doctor about the various vaccinations you need before the start of your journey.

 Volunteers should bring mosquito nets.
 In addition, you should definitely pack long-sleeved clothing (mainly for the evening).
 A detailed packing list will be sent with your personal preliminary documentation following your successful application with us.